Introduction

 - Hold the line between your thumb and forefinger while reeling.

-- Gently pull on the line as you spool it to create light but consistent tension.
+- Gently pull on the line to create light, consistent tension.

-- If you’re using a reel spooler, it will automatically apply the right amount of tension for you.
+- If using a reel spooler, it will automatically apply the optimal amount of tension for you.

 Step 4: Fill the Spool to the Right Level